Everyone has their favorite way of making spaghetti sauce. Ours is incredibly easy and crazy good, especially considering how easy it is to make.

 The beauty of this spaghetti recipe is that it is very easy to make and you don’t have to add any seasoning to achieve wonderful flavor.
 The sauce gets all of its seasoning from two Italian sausages—one sweet, one spicy.

-Italian Sausage Spaghetti Recipe
+EASY Italian Sausage Spaghetti Recipe

 This spaghetti recipe is light on the sauce, which is more typical of how spaghetti is actually served in Italy.
 If you would like more sauce, you may want to thin it with water, or add more canned tomatoes to the sauce.

 - 1 yellow onion, finely chopped (about 1 1/2 to 2 cups)

-- 3/4 large (28 oz) can of whole tomatoes
+- 1 large (28 oz, 794 g) can of whole peeled tomatoes

-- 1 lb (16 oz) spaghetti pasta
+- 1 lb (16 oz, 450 g) spaghetti pasta

-- Grated Parmesan cheese
+- Freshly grated Parmesan cheese

 Serve immediately.
 Toss with the sauce and garnish with grated Parmesan cheese.